 Angella d’Avignon

 My fiction was longlisted in the 2021 First Pages Prize and I was a finalist for the 2022 Ellen Meloy Desert Writers Prize and the 2022 Warhol Foundation Arts Writers Grant.
-I was a 2023 ArtTable Fellow and am currently a writer-in-residence at IKEA.
+I was a 2023 ArtTable Fellow and was recently a writer-in-residence at IKEA

 Picture Perfect, for ELLEdecor